Estimated reading time: 5 minutes

 The reality is, Millennial and Gen Z consumers are growing more averse to signing up for debt.
 With the cost of living rising and wages remaining stagnant, there’s too much risk in taking on significant debt.
 In fact, layaway briefly made a comeback at stores like Sears (2008), Toys “R” Us (2009), and Walmart (2011) to help bolster sales and counter the debt crisis in America after the recession in 2008.
 The programs have all ceased since that time (or the stores offering them have since gone out of business).

 Buy-Now-Pay-Later services offer consumers a way of making purchases without it counting against them as debt, or accruing interest.
-That incentivises shoppers to make larger purchases.
+That incentivizes shoppers to make larger purchases.
 Companies like Klarna claim to increase average order values by 68%.
 Afterpay asserts a +22% increase in conversion, and Sezzle says they help to eliminate abandoned carts.
 Plus, the companies cover fraud and security for their transactions, making the partnership as risk-free as possible.
-Payment processors you already know and love offer the service too, like PayPal Credit (formerly Bill Me Later).
+Payment processors, you already know and love offers the service, too, like PayPal Credit (formerly Bill Me Later).